-Finally!
-Homemade almond milk yogurt in the Instant Pot with no fuss, no complicated instructions, no other ingredients.
-I have been looking for a vegan alternative to soy yogurt in the Instant Pot for ages.
+We had been looking for a vegan alternative to soy yogurt in the Instant Pot for ages (but again, you don’t need an Instant Pot for this recipe).
 Nearly all of the recipes for non-dairy non-soy yogurt in the IP, however, require the addition of thickeners, and, frankly, are too complicated, often requiring first heating stuff up, blending, etc..

-I love the simplicity of making soy yogurt in the Instant Pot (dump soy milk into jar, add some starter, set and forget) and wanted to find an equally easy-to-make, non-complicated, with no other ingredients, no heating first, etc., non-dairy non-soy Instant Pot yogurt.
-In short, I wanted it to be exactly as easy to make as soy yogurt, only not be soy.
+We love the simplicity of making soy yogurt in the Instant Pot (dump soy milk into jar, add some starter, set and forget) and wanted to find an equally easy-to-make, non-complicated, with no other ingredients, no heating first, etc., non-dairy non-soy Instant Pot (or not) yogurt.
+In short, we wanted it to be exactly as easy to make as soy yogurt, only not be soy.

 Making Soy Yogurt in the Instant Pot is So Easy!

-This led me on a search through various Instant Pot almond milk yogurt recipes, all of which required thickeners or required making homemade almond milk, or both.
+This led us on a search through various Instant Pot almond milk yogurt recipes, all of which required thickeners or required making homemade almond milk, or both.

-At first I rejected the idea of making homemade almond milk just to get almond milk yogurt.
+At first we rejected the idea of making homemade almond milk just to get almond milk yogurt.
 It was too fussy and complicated, involving skinning the almonds, straining the almond milk, squeezing the pulp, figuring out another use for the pulp when you were done with it, etc..
 Even the most basic recipes for homemade almond milk require you to soak the almonds for hours (some say to blanch the almonds and remove the skins), then blend them with the 4 cups of water, then strain them.
 Yuck.
-Still too much effort for me (yeah, I’m lazy).
+Still too much effort for us (yeah, we’re lazy).

 NOTE: Nearly all of the homemade almond milk recipes use a proportion of 1 cup of almonds to 4 cups of water.
 Remember that, as we will refer to it again in a bit.

-Then I found instructions for making homemade almond milk using the Instant Pot, and I got a little more interested.
+Then we found instructions for making homemade almond milk using the Instant Pot, and we got a little more interested.
 After all, just about anything you can make (foodwise) can be made easier with the Instant Pot, right?

-And then someone told me that they make homemade almond milk (to drink, not for yogurt) without having to strain it at all, by using their Vitamix (although any high-powered blender should do).
+And then someone told us that they make homemade almond milk (to drink, not for yogurt) without having to strain it at all, by using their Vitamix (although any high-powered blender should do).

-And then I did the math on how much it would cost to make a quart of homemade almond milk, from organic almonds and filtered water, as compared to store-bought organic almond milk, and that tipped the balance, and I decided that yes, ok, I could make homemade almond milk and then, in turn, homemade almond milk yogurt.
+And then we did the math on how much it would cost to make a quart of homemade almond milk, from organic almonds and filtered water, as compared to store-bought organic almond milk, and that tipped the balance, and we decided that yes, ok, we could make homemade almond milk and then, in turn, homemade almond milk yogurt.
+For the record, we get organic almonds at Costco; they are a great price at $17 for 1.7 pounds, but of course you can use whatever raw almonds you like.

-Now, I happened to know from making soy yogurt that there are two brands (and so far as I know only two) that have nothing in them but soy and water, which is the sort of soy milk you need to make soy yogurt in the Instant Pot (if it has anything other than soy and water it won’t work).
-I further happened to know that of those two brands (WestSoy and Eden Soy), the Eden Soy yields a thicker yogurt because it has more protein.
+Now, we happened to know from making soy yogurt that there are two brands (and so far as we know only two) that have nothing in them but soy and water, which is the sort of soy milk you need to make soy yogurt in the Instant Pot (if it has anything other than soy and water it may not work).
+We further happened to know that of those two brands (WestSoy and Eden Soy), the Eden Soy yields a thicker yogurt because it has more protein.

-“Hrrrm,” I thought, “if that’s the case, then perhaps having a higher almond-to-water ratio (and thus more protein) would also yield a thicker almond milk yogurt!
-(Remember that the standard ratio was 1 cup of almonds to 4 cups of water – see, I told you that we would refer back to that!)
+“Hrrrm,” we thought, “if that’s the case, then perhaps having a higher almond-to-water ratio (and thus more protein) would also yield a thicker almond milk yogurt!
+(Remember that the standard ratio was 1 cup of almonds to 4 cups of water – see, we told you that we would refer back to that!)

-Easy Instant Pot Homemade Almond Milk Yogurt – Just Almond Milk and Starter – No Thickeners!
+Easy Homemade 2-Ingredient Almond Milk Yogurt – No Thickeners Needed!
+Also Makes Homemade Almond Milk

 1 cup water plus more water for later